asFarr/Firefox-ESR-Deployment/docs/Firefox-ESR-Deployment/1-prep.md

 #### Preparation steps:
+- Setup workspace folder and add Obsidian vault and VSCode project folder templates.
 - Add initial challenge scope for reference.
-- Setup workspace folder and add Obsidian vault and VSCode project folder templates.
-- Pull required online resources.
+- Pull required online resources: PSADT, and Firefox ESR MSI.
+- Assemble the directory structure and resource files into the deployment package.
+- Create a git repository around the package, and push to GitHub.
-- Copy necessary online resources into workspace.
+- Clone repository into Hyper-V dev workspace.

 #### Considerations:
 - Version checking
 - Registry key, Group Policy Object, or autoconfig file for default homepage requirements
-- Keep brainstorming more considerations to watch out for...

-#### Primary Workflow:
-- Modify `Deploy-Application.ps1` to fit requirements and considerations.
-Refer to [Main Process Worknotes](2-process.md).

-#### Testing and Conclusions:
-- Document testing approach, as well as advantages and limitations of the implementation.
-Refer to [Conclusion and Closing Notes](3-conclusion.md).
+- MSI flags for Firefox installer

 ___
 ## Resources